oliverSnE/LibDataBase/README.md

 # LibDataBase
-This repository is about ORM and librery of database
+This repository is about ORM and library of database